ADVANCED COURSE PRACTICALS

 TOKEN SWAP PRACTICAL

 On December 24, 2024, a victim was contacted by a scammer posing as Coinbase customer support.
 The victim was convinced that her Coinbase account was hacked, and she transferred both ETH and CBETH to the scammer.
 The victim advised that she transferred 4.15 ETH with a USD value of $14,470.0548 and 10.009 CBETH with a USD value of $37,069.04.to the scammer.
+CBETH is a Coinbase ETH token.
 The scammer provided the victim the following address:

 Target Address